55+ Retirement Communities in Crook County, OR

 Here are senior retirement communities and senior living homes in Crook County, Oregon.
 This list of Crook County, OR retirement facilities may includes care homes for retirees, as well as retirement communities for assisted living, memory care and continuing care retirement communities (CCRC).

-Regency Prineville Rehabilitation & Nursing Center is a retirement community in Prineville, Oregon in the 97754 zip code area.
-Nestled at 950 N. Elm Street inside Crook county, Regency Prineville Rehabilitation & Nursing Center provides retirement living to all 55+ adults who live in Prineville and provides a personal and friendly environment, as well as expanded dietary menu, routine wellness checks and medication administration by licensed nurses.
-It can accommodate a maximum of 44 or fewer elderly adults at a time.
+Ochoco Village Assisted Living is a retirement home in Prineville, Oregon in the 97754 zip code area.
+Nestled at 830 North Elm Street inside Crook county, Ochoco Village Assisted Living provides retirement living to all 55 and older adults who live in Prineville and provides a family-friendly environment, as well as expanded dietary menu, a staff registered dietitian and private and companion suites.
+It can accommodate a maximum of 57 or fewer 55 and older adults at a time.

 (888) 948-8430 Sponsored